mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 supports marshalling and unmarshalling of JSON.
 Go arrays and slices are represented by JSON arrays.
 Go structs and maps are represented by JSON objects.

+The `encoding/xml` standard library package provides similar functionality for XML.

+To marshal data to JSON use the `json.Marshal` function.
+This takes a Go value and returns a byte slice that can be converted to a string with the `string` function.
 Only exported struct fields are marshaled.

-To marshal data to JSON use the `json.Marshal` function.
-This returns a byte slice that can be converted to a string with the `string` function.
 For example,

 ```go
 import (